remotion-dev/remotion/packages/docs/docs/player.md

 - `frame`: `number`

 Move the position in the video to the frame that you specify.
 If the video is playing, it will pause for a brief moment, then start playing again after the seek is completed.

+### `isFullscreen()`

+Returns a boolean whether the video is currently playing in fullscreen.

+_To observe the fullscreen state and react to changes, listen to the [`fullscreenchange`](https://developer.mozilla.org/en-US/docs/Web/API/Document/fullscreenchange_event) event on the global document._

+### `requestFullscreen()`

+Requests the video to go to fullscreen.
+This method throws if the `allowFullscreen` prop is false or the browser doesn't support allow the player to go into fullscreen.

+### `exitFullscreen()`

+Exit fullscreen mode.

 ### `addEventListener()`